BE.7Climate Action Fund Program & Staff

 - 07/17/2023

-Submitted, Not Awarded: Toyota Foundation & Smart Cities Mobility Prize
+Submitted, not awarded: Toyota Foundation & Smart Cities Mobility Prize

 Applied to this Department of Energy competitive grant opportunity, via the Equity-Centered Innovation Pathway.
 Learned in September 2023 that we were not selected for the $400,000 award.